sivasankarankb/blaze-os/extras/BUILD.md

 Those sources were kept only for historic reasons.

 These files were re-created.
 There were no build scripts for Linux distros back then.
-A simple translation to linux commands has been done.
+The included Linux script has been tested on very modern build tools.
 Copy the scripts to the outermost directory before running.

 v0.1.0